DevSensei: PR Workflow Automation

 -

-e.g. add tasks to the pull request based on what changes are made
+e.g. add tasks to the pull request based on what changes are made, and block merging until the tasks are completed.

 -